dawdameet/NeuroScribe/README.md

 ---

 ## 🌟 Show Your Support
-If you find this project useful, give it a ⭐ on GitHub and share it with others!
+If you find this project useful, give it a ⭐ on GitHub and share it with others.